totten/loco/README.md

 export PATH=$PWD/bin:$PATH
 ```

-But I should figure out how to package it in other media; e.g. nix...
+But I should figure out how to package it in other media; e.g. nix or composer...

 ```
 rm -f composer.lock && composer2nix --executable && nix-build  && ./result/bin/loco